ssamparn/traditional-db-systems/jdbc-one-to-one-bi-directional-relation/ReadMe.md

 - Using bidirectional mapping when only one direction is ever read
 - Forgetting sync helper methods, causing inconsistent object state
-- Replacing one-to-one children without orphan handling
+- Replacing one-to-one children without orphan handling These settings are appropriate for local learning and tests, but should be replaced with real authn/authz and migration-based schema management in production.